You’ve misjudged your parallel parking job and ended up with a scraped rim.

 - Buff and Fill the Scrape with Putty

-- Prime and Paint the Rim
+- Prime and Paint to Repair the Scratched Rims

 - DIY Alloy Wheel Scratch Repair